julianeisel/bWidgets/docs/mainpage.md

 * Primitive gradient drawing
 * Anti-aliasing for widget outlines

-The demo application has basic features like a primitive layout system, font drawing using FreeType2, GLSL shader support, scrolling and DPI scaling.
+The demo application has basic CSS support, a primitive layout system, font drawing using FreeType2, GLSL shader support, scrolling and DPI scaling.
 Most buttons are dummies showing off the bWidgets feature set.